cartalyst/nested-sets/usage/basic.md

 		2. New York
 		3. Washington

-This is probably not what you want in your directory, a list of Australia's states at the same level as a country.
+This is probably not what you want in your menu, a list of Australia's states at the same level as a country.

 So, to overcome this, you need to call `deleteWithChildren()`.